llm-bible/llm-bible.github.io/_publications/shultz2024gpt.markdown

 bibkey: shultz2024gpt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.17196"}
-tags: ['ARXIV', 'GPT', 'Interpretability', 'Model Architecture', 'Tools']
+tags: ['ARXIV', 'GPT', 'Interpretability', 'Model Architecture']
 ---
 We test whether a leading AI system GPT-4 understands discourse as well as humans do using a standardized test of discourse comprehension.
 Participants are presented with brief stories and then answer eight yes/no questions probing their comprehension of the story.
 The questions are formatted to assess the separate impacts of directness (stated vs. implied) and salience (main idea vs. details).
 GPT-4 performs slightly but not statistically significantly better than humans given the very high level of human performance.
 Both GPT-4 and humans exhibit a strong ability to make inferences about information that is not explicitly stated in a story a critical test of understanding.